Skip to content

 How to cook pasta in Instant Pot

-Learn how to to cook pasta al dente in the Instant pot, without overcooking it.
-With tips on what pasta to use, how much water, and more.
+Cooking pasta al dente in the Instant pot isn’t complicated at the right timing, without overcooking it.
+With tips on type of pasta to use, how much water, and more.

 One of the big problems with cooking pasta in the Instant Pot is that it is rather easy to overcook the pasta.
 As much as we all like those easy home-cooked dinners where you don’t have to watch over the stove, pasta in the Instant pot can easily turn rather soggy.